-Leta Kingfisher, EWP PhD student, holds an MA in Religious Studies from the University of Alberta, and a Bachelor of Arts degree in Religious Studies.
+Leta Kingfisher, PhD candidate, holds an MA in religious studies from the University of Alberta, and a bachelor of arts in religious studies.
 Leta is Plains Cree and a member of the Sturgeon Lake First Nation.
-Her Master's thesis looked at the history of the tension between First Nations women with a Western feminist view, Métis (mixed-ancestry) women's views, and Traditional First Nations women's views on sacred ceremonies.
-Her dissertation explores healing addictions with Spiritual help, and the complete cessation of thirty years of addictions overnight.
-Her autoethnobiographical study documents the journey of the consequences faced by a healer when seeking spiritual assistance without permission.
-Leta teaches post-secondary classes in Indigenous Studies and Psychology for the First Nations University of Canada and the University of Saskatchewan.
-Leta has a private somatic trauma therapy practice, as well as traditional Indigenous healing. www.kingfisherhealing.com
+Her MA thesis looked at the history of the tension between First Nations women with a Western feminist view, Métis (mixed-ancestry) women's views, and traditional First Nations women's views on sacred ceremonies.
+Her dissertation explores healing addictions with spiritual help, and the complete cessation of thirty years of addictions overnight.
+Her auto-ethno-biographical study documents the journey of the consequences faced by a healer when seeking spiritual assistance without permission.
+Leta teaches post-secondary classes in indigenous studies and psychology for the First Nations University of Canada and the University of Saskatchewan.
+Leta has a private somatic trauma therapy practice, and offers traditional indigenous healing (www.kingfisherhealing.com).